A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

 \subsection{Results}

-Denote by $\S(\R)$ the standard Schwarz space of rapidly decreasing functions equipped with the usual metric, and let $\S'(\mathbb{R})$ be its dual, namely the set of tempered distributions in $\mathbb{R}$, endowed with the uniform weak-$*$ topology.
-Denote the density fluctuation field acting on functions $H\in \S(\mathbb{R})$ as
+Denote by $\S(\R)$ the standard Schwarz space of rapidly decreasing functions equipped with the usual metric, and let $\S'(\mathbb{R})$ be its dual, namely the set of tempered distributions in $\mathbb{R}$, endowed with the strong topology.
+Denote the density fluctuation field acting on functions $H\in\S (\mathbb{R})$ as

 Denote by $D([0,T],\S'(\mathbb{R}))$ and $C([0,T],\S'(\mathbb{R}))$ the spaces of right continuous functions with left limits and continuous functions respectively from $[0,T]$ to $\S'(\mathbb{R})$.